eik-lib/cli/readme.md

 All asset uploads are unique by organisation, name and version.
 It is not possible to republish the same app with the same version in the same organisation.
 In order to publish a new version of an asset, the version number must first be incremented.
 When publishing an asset from npm, the version of the package comes from the packages `package.json` version field.
 When publishing assets for your own app, the version comes from the version specified in `assets.json`.
 In both cases, versions comply with semver.

-The `version` property in `assets.json` starts at `1.0.0` by convention and should be incremented as you see fit either manually or by using the `asset-pipe version major|minor|patch` command.
+The `version` property in `assets.json` starts at `1.0.0` by convention and should be incremented as you see fit either manually or by using the `eik version major|minor|patch` command.

 Either way, when you attempt to republish a package with the same version, publishing will fail and you will need to update the version field before trying again.